substobeme/VR_Final_project/README.md

 ---

-### Response Processing
+#### Response Processing

 Upon receiving the API responses, we carefully parsed the JSON-formatted question-answer pairs.
 We implemented error handling to address any malformed responses or API failures gracefully.
 As a result, each product image yielded approximately 13 unique question-answer pairs that accurately reflected its visual and contextual content.

 ---

-### Dataset Construction
+#### Dataset Construction

 Finally, we constructed the dataset by linking each image path to its corresponding set of question-answer pairs.
 To safeguard against data loss and facilitate incremental work, we saved the generated data progressively into a CSV file.
-This structured dataset is now well-suited for training, fine-tuning, and evaluating models on Visual Question Answering tasks.
+This structured dataset is now well-suited for training, fine-tuning, and evaluating models on Visual Question Answering tasks. v140.csv in our repo is the final curated datset.